ieee-vgtc/ieeevis.org/content/info/call-participation/workshops.md

 * a title,
 * the contact details of the organizers,
 * a brief description of the organizers’ background, related publications, and research,
+* the intended format (i.e., in person, remote, or hybrid),
-* the intended format and planned activities (e.g., mainly talks, mainly interactive sessions, a mix), including an outline schedule for the program—workshops are strongly encouraged, though not required, to consider ways to interactively engage all participants,
+* the planned activities (e.g., mainly talks, mainly interactive sessions, a mix), including an outline schedule for the program&mdash;workshops are strongly encouraged, though not required, to consider ways to interactively engage all participants,
 * the intended result and impact of the workshop,
 * **NEW:** a brief justification for why this workshop is necessary (e.g., why would the topic benefit from a more informal setting, in what ways is the topic emergent or a relatively poor fit for the main conference program, etc.),
 * a chosen measure for a successful CFP (e.g., number of submissions), possibly including an outline for a “backup policy” (e.g., changing the workshop format, or voluntarily withdrawing the workshop before acceptance notification is sent, but should not require the workshop organizers to submit emergency papers to their own workshop),